 An RFP is an opportunity for you to meet the team that will be servicing your organization, in addition to the institution.
 To that end, consider including questions regarding the individuals who will service your organization’s assets, including:

-ii) Does the firm have a clear view on active versus passive management?
+- Does the firm have a clear view on active vs. passive management?

-iii) Are assets internally-managed, or does the firm utilize third-party managers?
+- Are assets internally managed, or does the firm utilize third-party managers?